GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/components/attachments.md

 The SwiftUI SDK supports the following types of attachments:

-- images
+- Images
-- giphys
+- Giphys
-- videos
+- Videos
-- links
+- Links
-- files
+- Files

 They all come with default views displaying the attachments.
 In addition, they are all swappable, so you can easily change some of them if you want a more customized look.